Ecovillages in China

-Ecovillages in China are typically rural communities designed to promote ecological, cultural, economic and social sustainability in concert with the natural environment of a particular area.
+Ecovillages in China are typically rural communities designed to promote ecological, cultural, economic, and social sustainability, in concert with the natural environment of a particular area.
 These are small human settlements with a community-based approach designed by the community themselves.
 Ecovillages are not completely isolated from other settlements, although they aspire to increased self-sufficiency.

-As China moves towards being a country more involved in ecological sustainability and development, ecovillages are becoming an increasingly more realistic option to transform many traditional villages.
-This progress helps China and the rest of the world stay aligned with the United Nations goals for environmental conservation.
-The concept of ecovillages links the ideals of an environmentally aware society with rural revitalization.

 Overview

 Definitions

 Many scholars have proposed different definitions of ecovillages.
 However, the primary accepted definition of an ecovillage is an intentional village that has a focus on sustainability.

-The Global Ecovillage Network (GEN) defines ecovillages as an intentional, traditional or urban community that incorporates the four dimensions of sustainability to rebuild and regenerate the social and natural environment.
+The Global Ecovillage Network (GEN) defines ecovillages as an intentional, traditional, or urban community that incorporates the four dimensions of sustainability to rebuild and regenerate the social and natural environment.

-Robert Gilman is a thinker on sustainability whose work is instrumental in defining the ecovillage movement as well as influencing the direction of the GEN purpose.
-Gilman defines ecovillages as a human scale, full featured settlement that incorporates human activities with the natural world in a harmless and sustainable manner that is supportive of human development while also being able to be continued into the indefinite future.
+Robert Gilman is a thinker on sustainability whose work is instrumental in defining the ecovillage movement, as well as influencing the direction of the GEN purpose.
+Gilman defines ecovillages as a human-scale, full-featured settlement that incorporates human activities with the natural world in a harmless and sustainable manner that is supportive of human development while also being able to be continued into the indefinite future.

-Diana Michelle Fischetti is the author of “Building Resistance from Home: Ecovillage at Ithaca as a Model of Sustainable Living”.
-In her book, she defines ecovillages “an intentional community whose members strive to live in a socially and environmentally sustainable manner, to practice voluntary simplicity, and to cultivate meaning, life satisfaction, and fulfillment.”
+Diana Michelle Fischetti is the author of "Building Resistance from Home: Ecovillage at Ithaca as a Model of Sustainable Living".
+In her book, she defines ecovillages as "an intentional community whose members strive to live in a socially and environmentally sustainable manner, to practice voluntary simplicity, and to cultivate meaning, life satisfaction, and fulfillment."

-Kosha Anja Joubert (former executive director of GEN) works around the world to help develop strategy and outreach in relation to GEN through methods such as curriculum development, training teams, international collaboration and sustainable development.
-She defines ecovillages as a “way to rebuild fragmented villages and communities, establish new groups and enterprises and heal the wounds of conflict and social division…”.
+Kosha Anja Joubert (former executive director of GEN) works around the world to help develop strategy and outreach in relation to GEN through methods such as curriculum development, training teams, international collaboration, and sustainable development.
+She defines ecovillages as a "way to rebuild fragmented villages and communities, establish new groups and enterprises and heal the wounds of conflict and social division…".

 Top Down vs Bottom Up

 Eco-villages in China can generally be categorized as top-down or bottom-up.
-Top-down villages receive funding and organization from the government whereas bottom-up villages are founded by community members.
-Most Western theory about ecovillages generally only focuses on bottom-up villages.
+Top-down villages receive funding and organization from the government, whereas bottom-up villages are founded by community members.
+Most Western theories about ecovillages generally only focus on bottom-up villages.
 Unlike ecovillages in many other countries, top-down ecovillages in China are generally more common than bottom-up ecovillages.
 In the development of top-down villages, the main goal is to satisfy the criteria of the ecovillage assessment standards set by the government (see sections on government involvement and evaluation criteria).